 What is a major scientific question in your field whose answer you believe will have a significant impact on the world in the next 20 years, and why?
 Using examples from your own experience or research, explain how you might envision addressing the question over the next 20 years.

+!!!!!!!!

-A major scientific question whose answer I believe will have a significant impact on the world in the next 20 years would be, “Are AIs becoming too human?”.
+A major scientific question whose answer I believe will have a significant impact on the world in the next 20 years would be, “Are AI’s becoming too human?”.
 The reason why this question is a very important one in today’s society would be because of society’s over reliance on technology to do work for them.
 For example, everyday people use technology to make life easier for them.
 However, with the introduction of AIs, it’s almost as that they are becoming so integrated in our society, that they are considered human.
 Eventually, I believe it is possible that AIs become so advanced that we rely on them to live.
 In my study, I suggest in the future it might be possible for researchers to develop a technology that enables diabetics to maintain p53 levels in their bodies.
 This is an example of how we can become too reliant on technology.
 We might become so reliant on technology in the future, that we end up becoming less human than AIs themselves.
 While technology is a very useful tool, it might be possible that we are overusing it.

 5. "Tweet" about your project!
 Tell us about your project in 280 characters or less.